pombreda/django_shortener/README.md

 to set the size, add this to your settings.py

-	#set the size of the length of the short url to be build
 	SHRT = {
-    	'url_size':20
-    }
+    	'url_size':20, 					#set the size of the length of the short url to be build 'url_domain':'http://foo.bar/ 	#set the domain that will provide the URL shortener }

+in TEMPLATE_CONTEXT_PROCESSORS add

+    'django_shortener.context_processors.short_domain',

+thus you could use the foo.bar domain as the short domain that will handle the short url and so in your template use :

+    <a href="{{ short_domain.url_domain }}{{ shrt.urlshrt }}">{{ shrt.urlfull }}</a>

+you can have a look at the home.html template for a closer look at how it works